ThoughtWorksInc/lein-s3-static-deploy/README.md

 ## License

-Copyright © 201 4Thoughtworks Inc
+Copyright © 2014 Thoughtworks Inc

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.